We have a lot of exciting opportunities for youth to get involved with science programs in 4-H!

 - Eight different challenges are available to choose from!!!

-- Mystery - hints will be released, but challenge will remain a mystery until the day of the event!
+- Mystery - the challenge will remain a mystery until the day of the event!

 For science-related resources, check out our 4-H Science on the Move initiative, taking hands-on activities across the state.
 Teachers and 4-H volunteers, you are going to want to take advantage this resource!!!